Skip to main content

 Install 5A cover.gif

 Do not operate the battery or bike without fuse covers properly installed.
-Riding without fuse covers properly installed can lead to battery damage and result in serious injury or death.
+Riding without fuse covers properly installed can lead to battery damage caused by water intrusion, resulting in serious injury or death.

 1. Reinstall the battery, test the bike fully before riding, and ride Rad!